 The mission of the Dallas Baptist University Academic Computer Lab is to provide students with adequate computing facilities and services so that they may complete the assignments given to them, as led by the faculty, and successfully master the information to achieve their respective callings.
 To accomplish this, the Academic Computer Lab provides several services to faculty and students.
-This web site will give an overview of the services provided.
+The DBU web site gives an overview of the services provided.

-Location: Second Floor of the Collins Learning Center Phone: 214-333-5500 E-mail: support@dbu.edu
+Location: Second Floor of the Collins Learning Center

+Phone: 214-333-5500 E-mail: support@dbu.edu

-The Academic Computer Lab hours are as follows:
+The Academic Computer Lab regular semester hours are as follows:

-Monday-Friday6:30 am to 10:30 pmSaturday7:30 am to 5:00 pmSunday2:30 pm to 11:00 pmClosed from 9:50am - 11am on Monday and Wednesday for chapel.
+Monday-Friday 6:45 am to 10:30 pm Saturday 7:30 am to 5:00 pm Sunday 2:30 pm to 11:00 pm

+Closed from 9:50am - 11am on Monday and Wednesday for chapel.